I've been revisiting ethers.js recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.

 All the code and tutorials are open-sourced on GitHub: github.com/WTFAcademy/WTF-Ethers

 In this chapter, we will introduce a method of using off-chain signatures as a whitelist for NFTs.
-If you are not familiar with the ECDSA
+If you are not familiar with the ECDSA contract, please refer to WTF Solidity 37: Digital Signature.

 Digital Signature

-to trade NFTs, you will be familiar with signatures.
-The image below shows the window that pops up when signing with the small fox (Metamask
+If you have used opensea to trade NFTs, you will be familiar with signatures.
+The image below shows the window that pops up when signing with the small fox (Metamask) wallet.
+It proves that you own the private key without needing to disclose it publicly.

-), based on the digital signature algorithm of elliptic curve "private key - public key" pairs.
+The digital signature algorithm used by Ethereum is called Elliptic Curve Digital Signature Algorithm (ECDSA), based on the digital signature algorithm of elliptic curve "private key - public key" pairs.
 It serves three main purposes:

 - Identity Authentication: Proves that the signer is the holder of the private key.